 - How much do you know about the particular subject matter?

-- Are you working on other projects at the moment?
+- Are you working on other projects?

 - What is your writing process like?